screen-share/captured-surface-control/README.md

 #### Side effects

-Delivering wheel events might have effects other than scrolling the page.
+Wheel events might have effects other than scrolling the page.
 If we consider some modern dating applications, we note that "swiping right" could have far-reaching consequences, and might even culminate in matrimony.
 However, the author of this document argues that the permission prompt is sufficient here, as it was for other Web Platform capabilities.

 #### Scrolling third-party iframes when self-capturing